NebulousLabs/Sia-UI/DEVELOPERS.md

 another operating system, please expand this documentation.

 You will need npm and gconf.
 Most linux installations will already have gconf.
 You should also have tar and zip.
-To get started, run 'make lib && make'.
+To get started, run 'make dependencies && make'.

 ## DEVTOOL: